NorskRegnesentral/spatioTemporalIndices/README.md

 ```

-A list with the estimated yearly covariance matrices can be saved by:
+A list of the estimated yearly covariance matrices can be saved by:

 ```R
 write_covriance_matrices(run,file = "covar.rds")

 ```

-The list can be read by `readRDS(covar.rds).
+The list can then be read by `readRDS(covar.rds)`.

 <br>